igordertigor/triforce/README.rst

 virtualenvs themselves and their symlinks will be installed into `/tmp/example` (to ensure the example doesn't screw with your system).
 In the `.demo_sysvenv2` case, the `venv_command` command has been set to `python2` indicating that a virtualenv with legacy python should be installed.
-In case that command doesn't work for you, you can also simply type a custom command string to create the virtualenv for you.
+In case the command it uses under the hood (use the force, read the source) doesn't work for you, you can also simply type a custom command string to create the virtualenv for you.
 This is provided as a fallback since there seem to be a myriad of ways of setting up a virtualenv and you never know what might work on a given system.

 In addition to the names of the programs on PyPi, you need to specify which executables should be symlinked.
 This may seem redundant, but a) I don't know